xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_get_api_replication_cluster_inventory.md

 "indexes".
 This
-information comes from Plan/Collections/{DB-Name}/* in the agency, just that the *indexes* attribute there is relocated to adjust it to the data format of arangodump.
+information comes from Plan/Collections/{DB-Name}/* in the agency, just that the *indexes* attribute there is relocated to adjust it to the data format of avocadodump.

 @RESTRETURNCODES